Andrew7y/Simple-AppleStore-OOP-Project-Using-JavaFX/README.md

-# Simple Apple Store
+# Simple Apple Store Project

-> Simple Apple Store is a basic inventory management application that allows users to browse a list of products, select the quantity of each product, and calculate the total price based on selected items.

 ## Overview

 **Simple Apple Store** is an application that allows users to: